My List of Directorsby CUDIU | created - 12 Apr 2018 | updated - 4 months ago | Public

 Director | Wizards

 Ralph Bakshi worked his way up from Brooklyn and became an animation legend.
-Born on October 29, 1938, in Haifa, Bakshi grew up in Brownsville after his family came to New York to escape World War II.
-Bakshi attended the Thomas Jefferson High School and was later transferred to the High School of ...
+He was born on October 29, 1938, in Haifa, Israel, the son of Mina (Zlotin) and Eliezar Bakshi, and is of Krymchak Jewish descent.
+He was raised in Brownsville, after his family came to New York to escape World War II. ...

 72. Joseph Barbera